9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ![App Screenshot](https://github.com/user-attachments/assets/59aa861c-8867-499f-8e91-cc7a18de4d91)

-**9M2PJU Easy APRS-IS Beacon and Object** is a sleek, Python-powered desktop app built with **PyQt6**, crafted to streamline APRS-IS beacon and object packet transmission for amateur radio enthusiasts.
+**9M2PJU Easy APRS-IS Beacon and Object** is a Python-powered desktop app built with **PyQt6**, crafted to streamline direct beacon and object to the APRS-IS for amateur radio enthusiasts.
 Its clean and intuitive GUI lets you manage APRS objects and beaconing effortlessly — no more fuss, just simple and effective operation.

 ---